nrpndr/user-service/README.md

 ### Running the project
 - To run the program, execute below commands in terminal at root level

     ```
     mvn clean install
     java -jar target/user-service.jar
     ```
+- Prerequisite to the above is that you need a have a local installation of mysqldb, redis server and rabbitMQ.
+- If you want to avoid all that hassle, simply do the following(You need to have docker desktop installed for this)

+    ```
+    mvn clean install
+    docker compose up
+    ```

 ## Acknowledgments
 - [Baeldung](https://www.baeldung.com)